natefoo/slurm-drmaa/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

+Some portions of this program are copied or derived from Slurm, which is licensed under the GNU General Public License Version 2.
+For details, including the list of Slurm copyright holders,  see <[https://slurm.schedmd.com/](https://slurm.schedmd.com/)>.